-It can be much easier to buy large amounts of the basic ingredients for seed starting mix, compared to buying it already made.
-And you can use your own compost to make seed mix--just screen it first by passing it through a framed screen fitted over a wheelbarrow or other large container to sift out large particles, rocks or other foreign material.
-If you are composting on your farm, this can save a ton of money.
+It can be much easier to buy large amounts of the basic ingredients for seed starting mix compared to buying it already made.
+And you can use your own compost to make seed mix—just screen it first by passing it through a framed screen fitted over a wheelbarrow or other large container to sift out large particles, rocks, or other foreign material.
+If you are composting on your farm, this can save you a ton of money.
 It can also reduce the amount of dust that's released into the air, making it less messy.

 Recipe for Seed Starting Mix

 This is a basic recipe for an indoor seed starting mix that can be further customized and built upon.
 Lightly moisten ingredients with a fine water mist, then blend thoroughly in a large container such as a wheelbarrow.

 - Four parts screened compost